-The 2017 MES was administered as a paper survey and, although firms were instructed to ensure the likelihoods assigned to the five scenarios summed to 100, some responses did not meet this criteria.
+The 2017 MES was administered as a paper survey and, although firms were instructed to ensure the likelihoods assigned to the five scenarios summed to 100, some responses did not meet this criterion.
 In these cases the reported likelihoods were rescaled to sum to 100 if the total likelihood across the five scenarios was between 90 and 110.
 A small number of responses with a total reported likelihood outside of this window were discarded.
-This issue does not appear in the 2020 data as this wave of the MES was administered online and required respondents' reported likelihoods to sum to 100 before they could proceed to subsequent questions.\footnote{Both the 2017 and 2020 MES contain a limited number of what appear to be data entry errors in turnover and employment.
-We identify these by calculating ratios of turnover to employment and comparing these with equivalent ratios observed in the ABS.
-We identify spurious observations as those whose turnover-employment ratios differ across the MES and the ABS by a factor of two \emph{and} with year-to-year growth in their MES turnover-employment ratio in the top 5\% of the distribution.
-These observations are dropped from our analysis.}
+This issue does not appear in the 2020 data, as this wave of the MES was administered online and required respondents' reported likelihoods to sum to 100 before they could proceed to subsequent questions.